madmaxx09/miniRT/README.md

 - ./miniRT "config file"
 - there is an example config file in examples/

+If you want to change the amount ray shots per pixel, the amount of bounces of each ray, or the denoising setting you can do that in includes/miniRT.h then make re

 On linux you will need to download the GLFW library
 - sudo apt-get update
 - sudo apt-get install libglfw3